-The company has also developed a role on the 'big money' routes, and has 12 Asia-Europe and 18 transpacific services.
+The company has also developed a role on the 'big money' routes, and has 13 Asia-Europe and 19 transpacific services.

-Evergreen Line has a fleet of 196 vessels, with a capacity of 952,328TEUs.
-The company owns 85 vessels.
-This translates to a total 413,158TEUs wherein which 43.4% of the company's fleet is chartered.
+Evergreen Line has a fleet of 203 vessels, with a capacity of 965,341TEUs.
+The company owns 111 and charters 85 vessels.
+This translates to a total 426,171TEUs, and 44.1% of the company's fleet is chartered.
 The capacity of Evergreen-owned vessels is 539,170TEUs.

 In terms of vessel capacity, its fleet is much smaller than its peers', with vessels mainly ranging from 1,038TEUs to 8,508TEUs, although in October 2014 it chartered Thalassa Axia for 10 years, its tenth and last 13,800TEU that was part of a 10-vessel charter agreement with Greece's Enesel, according to the terms of which all vessels had to be delivered to Enesel and chartered by November 2014.
 Ten more 14,000TEU vessels were chartered as per charter agreements signed with Costamare and Shoei Kisen Kaisha, with each company providing five vessels to be delivered in 2016 and 2017 respectively.
 Evergreen's strategy of maintaining a large fleet made up of smaller vessels ties the carrier with intra-Asia routes, to which it is highly exposed.
 The company had previously seemed unprepared to make the leap into the mega-vessel class, a move undertaken by most of its peers.
-However, its orderbook shows it is prepared to take more vessels with an average capacity of 12,733TEUs.
+However, its orderbook shows it is prepared to take more vessels with an average capacity of 15,147TEUs.

 The line's avoidance of ordering mega vessels appeared to be due to reservations by chairman and founder Chang Yung-fa.
 He has been reported to be 'a noted sceptic about the industry trend towards far larger ships, believing that the need to fill them would end up driving down earnings'.
-This scepticism, however, appears to have been overcome, with Evergreen chartering significant number of 14,000TEU vessels.
+This scepticism, however, appears to have been overcome, with Evergreen chartering significant number of 14,000TEU and

+18,000TEU vessels.
 BMI notes that Evergreen is ensuring some protection, as it is chartering the vessels instead of owning them.